flairNLP/fundus/docs/how_to_add_a_publisher.md

 2. If your publisher requires to use custom request headers to work properly you can alter it by using the `request_header` parameter of `PublisherSpec`.
    The default is: `{"user_agent": "Fundus"}`.
 3. If you want to block URLs for the entire publisher use the `url_filter` parameter of `PublisherSpec`.
+4. In some cases it can be necessary to append query parameters to the end of the URL, e.g. to load the article as one page.
+This can be achieved by adding the `query_parameter` attribute of `PublisherSpec` and assigning it a dictionary object containing the key - value pairs: e.g. `{"page": "all"}`.
+These key  - value pairs will be appended to all crawled URLs.

 Now, let's put it all together to specify the LA Times as a new publisher in Fundus: